PengBoXiangShang/visualization_tool_functions/README.md

 # visualization_tool_functions

 ## About This Repository
-This repository contains some tool functions for data visualization.
+This repository contains some tool functions for data visualization, which can be used for computer science paper writing.
 ```
 │  README.md
 │